DNSBelgium/mercator/README.md

 [Mercator](https://en.wikipedia.org/wiki/Gerardus_Mercator) was a Belgian geographer, but it is also DNS Belgium's crawler project.

-Given a domain name, Mercator gathers public information from different sources: HTML, DNS records, SMTP servers, SSL Certificates, etc.
+Given a domain name, Mercator gathers public information from different sources: HTML, DNS records, SMTP servers, TLS certificates, etc.

 ## Architecture